 The Carry-on Rolly Read to Fly

+The clothing roll is on the bottom net to shoes.
 Everything in its place and a place for everything.
 Room to transfer the toiletries in once I’ve cleared TSA.
-Water bottle will then take its place.
+Water bottle will then take its place in outer pocket.
 This bag is still awaiting computer, computer kit, and food.
-But otherwise is ready to go.
+But otherwise it’s ready.